 Cultivate critical thinking

-The best way to protect yourself from scams and unwanted contact requests is to use your privacy settings.
-Most social media apps have privacy settings that allow you to limit who can see your account and activities.
-It is a good idea to limit who can see your information to your contacts, or even a select group of friends you know in real life.
-It is also critical to not share your address, phone number or other personal details on social media sites.
+The best way to protect yourself from scams and unwanted contact requests is to use the privacy settings.
+Discuss and set up the privacy settings with your child, limiting access to contacts/friends and explaining the importance of avoiding requests from strangers to connect.
+Never share your address, phone number or other personal details on social media sites.

 Online strangers are still strangers

 Just because a stranger is online and not physically with you, does not mean they cannot harm you.
 Be very wary of friend requests from people you do not know in real life.
-Remember that behind the attractive profile photo of someone of a similar age to you, may lie a very different human being.
+Remember that behind the attractive profile photo of someone of a similar age to you, may lie a very different person.
 This is how online predators first connect with young people who they may then attempt to groom, exploit or radicalise.
-If someone makes you feel uncomfortable, block them.
+If someone makes you feel uncomfortable, or if something feels too good to be true, block them.

 The internet and social media are not going anywhere – but we don’t yet know how they may evolve.
 As parents we must do our best to stay abreast of changes and emerging threats, and we must also arm young people with critical thinking skills and guidance to ensure they are alert to online dangers, so that they can use their devices safely, positively and constructively.